IABTechLab/iabgpp-java/README.md

 ## Contributing

 Here you can find the [contributing guide](CONTRIBUTING.md) to help maintain and update the library.
+This library is managed by the Code Libraries Subgroup of the Global Privacy Working Group at the IAB Tech Lab.
+To join the group, please reach out to support@iabtechlab.com.